 We will get the fields wrapped in a fieldset, whose legend will be set to 'first arg is the legend of the fieldset'.
 The fields' order will be: like\website, favorite\number, favorite\color, favorite\food and notes.
-We also get a submit button wrapped in a which uni-form CSS positions in a nice way.
-That button has its CSS class set to button white.
+We also get a submit button which will be styled with Bootstrap's btn btn-primary classes.